Yoshihide Hayashi: Career

 He was given a field command in 1943, when he was assigned command of the IJA 54th Division.
 In 1943-5, Hayashi was commander of the IJA 24th Independent Mixed Brigade in Burma.
 He became commander of the IJA 53rd Division in Burma in 1945.
 He was promoted to lieutenant-general in 1945.
 After the surrender of Japan, he was held for investigation of possible war crimes and incarcerated at the New Bilibid Prison in the Philippines.
 He pleaded guilty to war crimes at the Philippine War Crimes Trial, including to his role in the murder of Chief Justice José Abad Santos.
 Hayashi was sentenced to life in prison.
+During his incarceration, he lost a drastic amount of weight, as captured in contemporary photos.
 On July 4, 1953, he, along with 113 other Japanese war criminals were pardoned by President Elpidio Quirino.